mbkoltai/ExaStoLog/doc/README.md

 fcn_plot_paramfitting(data_init_optim,T_loss,nodes,sel_nodes,[1 2],thres_ind,plot_settings)
 ```

-The plot looks the following (since we randomly generate the data and initial guess for parameters, this will look different for a new fitting process):
+The plot is shown below for a sample fitting.
+Ssince we randomly generate the data and initial guess for parameters, it will look different for a new fitting process:

 ![simulated_annealing_6fittingpars](readmeplots/simulated_annealing_6fittingpars.png)

 #### Fitting by initial numerical gradient

-Since in the case of the models we tested the transition rates have a monotonic effect on model variable values, we can attempt to take an initial, numerically calculated gradient of the error (sum of squared errors, SSE) as a function of the rates that we want to fit and try to reduce the error by incrementing them in the initial direction of error reduction.
+Since for the models we tested the transition rates have a monotonic effect on model variable values, we can attempt to take an initial, numerically calculated gradient of the error (sum of squared errors, SSE) as a function of the rates and try to reduce the error by incrementing them in the initial direction of error reduction.
 This method is rather crude and does not guarentee to converge, but in some cases we have found it does.
-The evolution of the fittin error is displayed by the function, so if we see the error diverging we can stop the fitting process.
+The evolution of the fitting error is displayed by the function, so if we see the error diverging (growing) we can stop the fitting process.

 Again we need to set up anonymous functions, define a vector of datapoints to fit to, and an initial guess:
 ```MATLAB